U

 How is UK Capital Gains Tax calculated?

 UK CGT is calculated by first subtracting the Annual Exempt Amount (£3,000 for 2025/26) from your total gain.
 The remaining taxable gain is split between the basic and higher rate depending on how much of the income tax basic rate band (£37,700) is unused by your other income.
-For other assets the rates are 10% (basic) and 20% (higher); for UK residential property the rates are 18% and 24%.
+Since the Autumn 2024 Budget, all assets are taxed at 18% (basic) and 24% (higher).

 What is Business Asset Disposal Relief (BADR)?

-Business Asset Disposal Relief (formerly Entrepreneurs' Relief) taxes qualifying gains from the disposal of business assets at a flat 10% rate.
+Business Asset Disposal Relief (formerly Entrepreneurs' Relief) taxes qualifying gains from the disposal of business assets at a reduced flat rate — 14% for 2025/26 and 18% for 2026/27 (up from the previous 10%).
 There is a lifetime limit of £1 million of qualifying gains.
 BADR typically applies to sole traders, business partners, and directors or employees disposing of shares in their own company, subject to ownership and activity tests.

 What is the Annual Exempt Amount for CGT?